dwdas9/home/nav5-Misc-Articles.md

 ## How to Download and Use JAR Files from Apache Maven Repository

 Need to download JAR files like hadoop-azure-x.x.x.jar for your project?
 Don't worry, it's quite simple to get them from the Apache Maven Repository.
 Let's go through how to download and use these JAR files in your projects.
 [Read more...](articles/Misc/download_hadoop_jars/howto.html)

+## Pip install Pyspark vs FULL Spark

+The article provides a clear explanation about installing PySpark using pip.
+It corrects the common misconception that `pip install pyspark` installs the full Apache Spark framework.
+In reality, it installs only PySpark and a minimal, standalone version of Apache Spark, sufficient for running Spark in a local, simulated cluster environment on a single machine.
+This breakdown is crucial for understanding the setup and capabilities of your Spark installation.[Read more...](articles/Misc/Pyspark_And_Spark/PysparkIsNotFullSpark.html)

 ---

 © D Das